The Dog Mom Gazette

 Most joint chews are built like your dog's pain starts and ends at the hips and knees.

-But the nerves that carry every pain signal don't start there.
-They travel down through the spine first, before they ever reach the back legs.
+But the nerves that carry every pain signal travel down through the spine first, before they ever reach the back legs.

 The nerves.